| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 2.The radiation level may be substantially larger than calculated if black smoke from burning oil, wood or asphalt is conveyed by natural convection into the natural gas flame;

-3.For a clean natural gas flame I have derived a formula for recommended safe setback distance as a function of pipe diameter and maximum operating pressure;
+3.For a clean lean natural gas flame I have derived a formula for recommended safe setback distance as a function of pipe diameter and maximum operating pressure;

 4.The distance Rs corresponds to a thermal radiation intensity from the natural gas flame equal to the solar irradiance (the maximum solar energy intensity incident on the Earth).